 Concentrating the tax on very high income households, which have fared far better than average for some time now, disproportionately benefited from the 2017 federal income tax changes, and pay Oregon state tax rates barely higher than are levied on incomes above $8,700 a year.
 Economic inequality is at a record high in Oregon, with the top 1% making more than the bottom 50%.

-A number of progressive income tax structures could support universal preschool for 4-year-olds in Multnomah County.
+A number of progressive income tax structures could support universal preschool for 3- and 4-year-olds in Multnomah County.
 The best tax structure might be a tax of 3.9 percent of taxable income, after deductions, on the amount of income over and above $165,000 for individuals, or over $190,000 for couples.

 These thresholds were designed to ensure the tax will almost exclusively be paid by filers with incomes over $200,000 a year.
 According to the most recent data available from the Oregon Department of Revenue, these thresholds captured the top 5% of households in Multnomah County in 2016, individuals with yearly incomes of $200,00 or more and couples with $225,000 or more.